biijuwa/eckb/docs/heroimages/heroimages.md

 ## Edit a Hero Image

+> **Important:**
+> A hero image cannot be replaced, so the only option is to delete it, but no need to fear you can edit other information.

 Follow the steps to edit a hero image.

 1. From the **Dashboard**, select **Hero Images.**